FriendlyIllusion/illusion.js/README.md

 A lightweight JavaScript library that make the web pages load faster for the user.

-This library is using link prefetching and preloading on links mousedown event.
+This library is using page prefetching and preloading on links mousedown event.

 ## Compatibility